Angry-Maid/telegram_welcomer_bot/README.md

 How to install and run bot:

+> Make sure that you use Python **3.6** or later

 Do `git clone` or download zip and unpack it, then open console and do

-Make sure that you use Python **3.6** or later

 `python -m pip install -r requirements.txt`